Short-Context Dominance: How Much Local Context Natural Language Actually Needs?

 \textbf{n-gram and its short context relevance:} Recent work has revisited n-gram models as complements or interpretive tools for neural language models. \citet{ngramisback} showed that residual learning with a small n-gram LM can regularize neural text generation and reduce hallucination.
 More recently, \citet{liu2025infinigramscalingunboundedngram} introduced Infini-gram, which scales n-gram models to trillions of tokens and supports unbounded context length using suffix arrays, enabling both strong next-token prediction and new diagnostic analyses of neural LMs.
 In parallel, \citet{nguyenngramTransfomer} argue for understanding Transformers through the lens of n-grams, showing that simple n-gram rulesets can approximate a majority of model predictions (e.g., covering 68–79\% of top-1 predictions across benchmarks).
 Given that n-grams are inherently short-range models—even Infini-gram typically captures at most 32-token dependencies—the fact that they achieve performance comparable to Transformers on standard text suggests a structural bias in language toward short-context sufficiency, which allows such models to achieve moderate success despite their limited horizon.
 Our observations regarding the overwhelming prevalence of inherently short contexts in natural language can help explain the reason behind the success of such methods which rely on local information using n-grams for generation.

 \textbf{Long Context Evaluation:} Much of the evaluation of a model’s contextual understanding has focused on tasks such as question answering, retrieval, and needle-in-the-haystack probing, evaluated on datasets such as NarrativeQA \citep{kocisky2018narrativeqa}, TriviaQA \citep{joshi2017trivia}, QuALITY \citep{pang2022qualityquestion}, and LongBench \citep{bai2024longbenchbilingualmultitaskbenchmark}.
 While these benchmarks test a model’s ability to extract specific information from distant context, they differ from standard language modeling and tend to be highly task-specific.
 A recent study by \citet{PerplexityLongCtx} proposes a method for identifying tokens with long-context dependencies and encourages training-time metrics that distinguish such tokens.
-While their work focuses on a binary classification of long- vs. short-context tokens, we adopt a more fine-grained perspective: treating the language model as a probabilistic oracle and estimating the minimal context required for each next-token prediction in natural text.
+Following a similar pattern, \citet{helmWeightedLongContextTraining} uses a similar strategy to promote long context tokens during pretraining.
+While such work focuses on a binary classification of long- vs. short-context tokens and often consider windows of size 8,000 tokens as the "short-context" (compared to our focus on smaller windows of 32 tokens), we adopt a more fine-grained perspective: treating the language model as a probabilistic oracle and estimating the minimal context required for each next-token prediction in natural text.
 Additionally, we provide methods for detection of long-context and tokens with long-context relevance without requiring the actual ground truth next token, making our methods applicable during inference.
+While such works focus more on the long context retrieval capabilities of models and its practical implications, we analyze the short context bias of language itself, illustrating the short-context dominance of human language itself and provide one example of how to combat such biases using TaBoo.